Tatiannna/small/README.md

 ## Feature List

-1. Hosting

-2. User account creation, login
-   - Sign up, Sign In, Sign Out
-   - Some features require login

-3. Topics
-    - Topics organize and categoriize Stories
-    - Not a CRUD feature.
-Users cannot create/delete topics

-4. Stories
+1. Stories
     - Created by a logged-in User
     - Must be associated with a Topic

-5. Claps
-    - Users "applaud" Stories with Claps

-6. Responses
+2. Responses
     - Responses can be made to Stories
     - Responses can be replied to in another Response

+3. Claps
+    - Users can "applaud" Stories and Story Responses with Claps

-7. Followers
+4. Followers
     - Users can follow other Users
     - Users can follow Topics